 Absolutely!
 We ask that if you do come with a friend, you and your friend(s) maintain openness to meeting new people and sharing this special experience with the entire group.

 Students love that they are able to explore the country and get a real local experience.
-This program allows them to discover the rainforest, get out of their comfort zone and enjoy exciting activities like whitewater rafting, surf lessons, and zip-lining.
+Costa Rica for Middle School: Hola Costa Rica allows them to discover the rainforest, get out of their comfort zone and enjoy exciting activities like whitewater rafting, surf lessons, and zip-lining.
 Combining these adventures with two meaningful service projects provides for a well-rounded experience.